Traveling for She-roes: Be the Ultimate Travel Buddy

 - Proper gratuities should be shared equally.
 This is what I was taught: $1-2 per bag to bellman, shuttle drivers. $2 per day for housekeeping, 12-20% (although I usually give 20%) for servers.
 If a friend offers to pay for dinner, offer to pay your part gracefully, or at least the tip.
 Pull your weight or you won't be along for the fun next time!

 - Be clean: Keep your belongings confined to an area and picked up.
 No one likes a slob, especially a neat freak.
 You never know what personalities you are traveling with so keep it clean!

 - Decide ahead what the am schedule is and set your own alarm.
 Everyone has a different morning routine.
 Figure out who takes the longest and plan accordingly.

 - Silence can be golden.
 If you roomie is reading or enjoying quiet time when you enter, respect that and continue to observe that!
 They may be an introvert who really need that to recharge.

 Choose and be chosen.

-So choose a roomate for your next trip, but before you do..be sure you are the one to pick!
+So choose a roomate for your next trip, but before you do..be sure you are the one to pick! work hard to be easy going and easy to live with!
 Check your dos and don't and your p's and q's.
 You never know where it may take you!

 © 2018 Megan Swope